 You have to meet all three criteria to definitively prove your tax home if you don't have a regular place of work.
 However, tax courts will still consider your claim of a tax home if you meet two of the criteria.
 If you meet only one of the criteria, you will be considered an itinerant worker.
 You are usually ineligible for tax-free reimbursements and allowances as an itinerant worker.
 Lastly, travel nurses often need to deal with multiple W-2 forms from various employers they worked for during the year.
 Traditional staff nurses who work for one employer throughout the year usually only have to contend with a single W-2.

 Tax-free reimbursements or allowances aren't the only financial perks of being a travel nurse.
-Travel nurses can also claim tax deductions for legitimate business expenses in excess of reimbursements or allowances.
+There is also tax deductions for travel nurses.
+Travel nurses can claim tax deductions for legitimate business expenses in excess of reimbursements or allowances.
 These include expenses for transportation, lodging, and meals.
 However, a 50 percent limit applies to deductions for business meals and entertainment.
 Don't forget to deduct professional expenses such as business insurance and the costs of continuing nursing education.
 See IRS Publication 463 for more information about how to treat reimbursements and allowances for tax purposes.